 Careless words ruin a person’s credibility, certainly for the short-term.
 But the longer they precede a person and mark their presence, the more long-term, negative impact careless words have on a person’s reputation.

 The only way to calm this storm is addressing the root cause.
-This means considering the source, the supply, of what’s coming out of a person’s mouth.
+This means considering the source of what’s coming out of a person’s mouth.

 Begin the process by asking some tough but necessary questions.
-Does your source of supply – your automatic way of dealing with life – come in the form of acting, moving, talking and pushing?
-Is this your “go to” pace for life?
-If it is, consider how Isaiah 30:15 may have a much needed solution for calming every aspect of life from our schedule to the words we speak by bringing us to a stable source or supply on a consistent basis.
+Does your source of supply — your automatic way of dealing with life — come in the form of acting, moving, talking and pushing?
+Is this your “go to” pace of life?
+If it is, consider how calming every aspect of life from your schedule to the words you speak could bring you to a stable source or supply on a consistent basis.

 Often, the root cause of our careless lives, which often becomes first apparent in the words we speak, involves failing to heed Isaiah’s advice.
 The more we purpose to implement these elements into our lives and allow God to be the source of all that we are, the more we’ll realize the value of returning to God, in resting in the quietness of His presence and in having confidence for Him to renew us.